Questions can have three context levels: Global, Conversation and Passage.

 These two context levels are created as Inbound questions.

-The third context level can be considered a Passage level context.
-These questions are matched only if the chatbot user sends it immediately after receiving a specific passage.
+A Passage Question is matched only if the chatbot user sends it immediately after receiving a specific passage.
 Passage context overrides Conversation and Global contexts.
-Passage-context questions are created as Outbound questions in the relevant passage.
+Passage-context questions are created as Outbound questions in the relevant passage, and they automatically appear as Inbound Questions in the destination passage.

 Context levels and child conversations